Summer 1964-65

 McM snowcraft survival (Happy Camper) school gets first NZARP instructor, mountaineer Colin Monteath.

-Thiel Earth Sciences Lab (TESL) at McMurdo named for Edward Thiel, who had been killed in 1961 plane crash at Wilkes.
-The building, uphill from the BFC, was later the location of "F-stop"; it was demolished in 2006-07 to make way for new fuel tanks.
+Geologist Thiel had been killed in 1961 plane crash at Wilkes.
+The building, uphill from the BFC and given the acronym TESL, was later the location of "F-stop" (field safety training); it was demolished in 2006-07 to make way for new fuel tanks.
+More info about the building, geologist Edward Thiel, and his tragic death is here.
+Here's a 1965-66 photo of the newly constructed building.

 Winter 1974